Gepsu/Minecraft-Tic-Tac-Toe/README.md

 - `/ttt particles reset [player]` - resets your own particles back to normal.
 Admins can reset other players

 ## Permissions
-- `ttt.play` - required to play and spawn the stick
+- `ttt.play` - required to play
+- `ttt.tool` - lets players spawn the tool
-- `ttt.play.nocooldown` - used to bypass the cooldown for getting the stick
+- `ttt.tool.nocooldown` - used to bypass the cooldown for getting the tool
 - `ttt.particles.change` - lets players change their particles if enabled in the config files too
 - `ttt.particles.reset` - lets players reset their particles
 - `ttt.particles.reset.admin` - lets admins reset other players